-External reference: WCAG 2.0 /Section 508 Prior VVSG source: VVSG 1.1 - 3.3.1.a.i
+Discussion

+The purpose of this requirement is for the manufacturer not simply to deliver system components, but also to describe the accessibility scenarios they are intended to support, so that election offices have the information they need to effectively make accessibility features available to voters with disabilities.

+This requirement is based on WCAG 2.0 [W3C10] and Section 508 [USAB18].

-Related requirements: 7.3-N - Instructions for voters
+Related requirements: 7.3-N – Instructions for voters

-7.3-O - Instruction for election workers
+7.3-O – Instructions for election workers

-– Voters receive equivalent information and options in all modes of voting.
+5.2 – Voters receive equivalent information and options in all modes of voting.

-5.2.A – No bias
+5.2-A – No bias

 The voting system must not introduce bias for or against any of the contest options presented to the voter.
-In audio, tactile, enhanced visual, and non-manual modes, all ballot options are to be presented in an equivalent manner.
+In enhanced visual and audio formats and tactile and limited dexterity modes, all ballot options are to be presented in an equivalent manner.